Fareham Borough Council will strive to ensure that:

 - An Officer of the Council has been assaulted or obstructed in carrying out their duties in respect of the offence.

 Where circumstances have been identified which may warrant a prosecution, all relevant evidence and information will be considered, to enable a consistent, fair and objective decision to be made by the Head of Service.

 Certain offences are subject to FPN's.
 They are recognised as a low level enforcement tool and enable a defendant to avoid prosecution and a criminal record.
 FPN's may only be served by authorised Officers who are deemed to be competent, suitably qualified and experienced.

 The following circumstances are likely to warrant the use of a FPN:

-- Enforcement officer believes there is "reasonable grounds" to consider an offence has been committed
+- Officer believes there is "reasonable grounds" to consider an offence has been committed

 - The alleged offender has not received a FPN before, or has previously received no more than two FPN in the previous twelve months.